Skip to main content

 2. Developing strategies to identify any missing elements in preclinical data to better inform future clinical trial designs.

-3. Identifying preventive and treatment intervention targets appropriate to an individual’s age and stage of illness, and testing interventions to modify those targets to prevent or improve symptoms.
+3. Identifying preventive and treatment intervention targets appropriate to age and stage of illness, and testing interventions to modify those targets to prevent or improve symptoms.
 Putative targets should be based on scientific discoveries that advance our understanding of the mechanisms and trajectories of mental resilience and illnesses.

 5. Developing novel preventive interventions based on an understanding of risk and protection at the level of the individual and within a developmental and environmental context, and testing whether targeting proximal risk and protective factors, or intervening factors that reduce risk, result in promoting health and preventing illness.